Yoshimaster96/bucky-disasm/README.md

 # Bucky O'Hare (U) Disassembly
 ## By Yoshimaster96
-Disassembly of Bucky O' Hare for the NES.
+Disassembly of Bucky O'Hare for the NES.

 # Building
 Assembles with [asm6f](https://github.com/freem/asm6f).